cabo/ace-aif/draft-ietf-ace-aif.md

     requester as authenticated,
     and need to ascertain that other devices they make requests of are the ones they intended.

-To transfer detailed authorization information from an authorization manager (such as an ACE-OAuth Authorization Server) to a device, a compact representation format is needed.
-[^intro2-]

 [^intro2-]: This document defines such a format, the
     Authorization Information Format (AIF).